tobychui/zoraxy/README.md

 # Zoraxy

-General purpose request (reverse) proxy and forwarding tool for networking noobs.
+A general purpose HTTP reverse proxy and forwarding tool.
 Now written in Go!

-*Zoraxy v3 HTTP proxy config is not compatible with the older v2.
-If you are looking for the legacy version of Zoraxy, take a look at the [v2 branch](https://github.com/tobychui/zoraxy/tree/v2)*

 ### Features